 Some devices and some revisions of device firmware require that you format the device after installing new firmware.
-The Code Load portion of HSUTIL will detect when a device format is required, and will display a message on the console indicating this.
-Follow the instructions for Formatting a Disk found earlier in this document.
-You cannot use the device until you format it.
+The Code Load portion of HSUTIL detects when a device format is required, and displays a message on the console indicating this.
+Follow the instructions for "Formatting a Disk" in this document.
+You cannot use the device until its formatted.

-Be sure to back up the data from the device before starting the code load.
+Ensure data is backed up from the device before starting the code load.